WesleySoftware/CentOS7-Docker-2025/README.md

 This is a "starter dough" repo that takes the EOL CentOS 7 image from docker hub and makes it usable for experiments.

 REMEMBER: CENTOS 7 GETS NO MORE SECURITY PATCHES.
 USE AT YOUR OWN RISK.

+Check the "Security" tab if you want to see all the CVEs found in this container.